uozrobotics/hackathon2025_ws/doc/challenge.md

 You will therefore need to take this degradation into account and try to maintain good localization by relying on the robot's other sensors.

-If you have not implemented this part of the challenge, it is possible to disable it, but it will induce penalties on the score.
+If you have not implemented this part of the challenge, it is possible to disable it (i.e. use the `main` branch of romea_gps instead of `fira_hackathon2025` in https://github.com/FiraHackathon/hackathon2025_ws/blob/main/docker/repositories#L68), but it will induce penalties on the score.